The critical variational setting for stochastic evolution equations: Introduction

 \subsection{Notation}

 For a metric space $(M,d)$, $\mathcal{B}(M)$ denotes the Borel $\sigma$-algebra.

 For a measure space $(S,\mathcal{A},\mu)$, $L^0(S;X)$ denotes the space of strongly measurable functions from $S$ into a normed space $X$.
 Here and below we identify a.e.\ equal functions.
-For details on strong measurability we refer to \cite{Analysis1}.
+For details on strong measurability the reader is referred to \cite{Analysis1}.
 For $p\in (0,\infty)$ let $L^p(S;X)$ denote the subset of $L^0(S;X)$ for which

 Finally, let $L^\infty(S;X)$ denote the space of functions for which In case $\mathcal{A}_0$ is a sub-$\sigma$-algebra of $\mathcal{A}$, $L^p_{\mathcal{A}_0}(S;X)$ denotes the subspace of strongly $\mathcal{A}_0$-measurable functions in $L^p(S;X)$.